willza3/OpenCore-Strix-B450i/README.md

 - Internal WiFi & Bluetooth are non-functional.

-- 32-Bit apps don't open.
-(Non-issue as Apple stops supporting them in October 2019.)
+- FileVault can cause issues.

-*28 September, 2019*
+*25 October, 2019*

 ☘️